 Responsibilities to members

-Urgent: Office visits shall be available within 24 hours.
+Urgent primary care: Office visits shall be available within 24 hours.

-Primary physicians are responsible for the following:
+Physicians are responsible for the following:

 - Ensuring that physician services are available 24 hours per day in order to advise members about how and where to obtain necessary care.